eventum/eventum/docs/wiki/System-Admin/Adding-a-cron-entry.md

 you should see your crontab entry listed (and only that one).
 Email should now be sent.

 In f.ex.
-Debian GNU/Linux when runing PHP5, /usr/bin/php is a (soft) link to /etc/alternatives/php which in turn is a link to /usr/bin/php5.
+Debian GNU/Linux when running PHP5, /usr/bin/php is a (soft) link to /etc/alternatives/php which in turn is a link to /usr/bin/php5.

 ```
  $ l /usr/bin/|grep php